JOThurgood/MAESTROeX/Exec/TEST_PROBLEMS/lgw/README.md

 ## Contains

-  * `experimental_override` - old code relating to linear wave action conservation (see also the corresponding python notebooks for info)

   * `base_state.f90` - replaces the code in the main source tree at compile.
 Sets up an isothermal atmosphere based on a number of runtime parameters.

   * `initdata.f90` - adds perturbations to the atmosphere to set up the standing waves.